propublica/column-setter/README.md

 # ColumnSetter

-ColumnSetter is a Sass tool that lets you easily set up a custom column structure for your website and build a layout that aligns to it.
-It uses just a few simple functions and mixins to generate percentage widths based on your settings.
+ColumnSetter is a [Sass](https://github.com/sass/sass) tool that lets you easily set up a custom responsive column structure for your website and build a float-based layout that aligns to it.
+It uses just a few simple functions and mixins to generate CSS percentage widths based on your settings, and it leaves the structure of your HTML entirely up to you.

 ## Setup

 Begin by saving `_columnsettings.scss` and `_columnsetter.scss` in the same directory as your main Sass file.

 In `_columnsettings.scss`, customize your column structure’s proportions by editing the values of the four variables at the top of the file.
-Use only numbers for values, no units (e.g. “10”, not “10px”). **Don’t delete any of these variables!** For any you don’t need to use, just assign a value of 0.
+Use only numbers for values, no units (e.g. `10`, not `10px`). **Don’t delete any of these variables!** For any you don’t need to use, just assign a value of 0.
 Some sample values:

 ```
 $mar: 68; // Margin width